-Blackwell Shelley has spent the better part of the last thirty years studying the employment relationship.
-After he graduated from the University of Virginia, Shelley went to work for a Washington, D.C., think tank studying the federal pension system.
+Blackwell Shelley has spent the better part of the last 40 years studying the employment relationship.
+After he graduated from the University of Virginia, he went to work for a Washington, D.C., think tank studying the federal pension system.
 That bipartisan group, headed by John Macy and Hastings Keith, had reached the conclusion that the design of the federal retirement systems was dangerously misaligned and would result in inevitable financial collapse.
-Shelley worked with these two men in an extensive review of the economics, laws, and regulations that controlled government employment and retirement.
+He worked with these two men in an extensive review of the economics, laws, and regulations that controlled government employment and retirement.

-He enrolled in law school at Washington & Lee University and continued his study of labor and employment law.
+Blackwell enrolled in law school at Washington & Lee University and continued his study of labor and employment law.
 As a student, he wrote for the W&L Law Review about the federal appellate review of a case of sexual discrimination and retaliation.
-In the late 1980s, Shelley returned to Richmond, Virginia, his hometown, and, following a judicial clerkship, began practicing law.
+In the late 1980s, he returned to Richmond, Virginia, his hometown, and, following a judicial clerkship, began practicing law.

 - Using Dispositive Motions, VTLA Journal, Vol. 24, No. 2, March 2013.